supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. Change back the **Time range** to **Last 24 hours** in the Query Window.

-1. The following statements demonstrates the **where** operator, which filters on a specific predicate.
+1. The following statements demonstrate the **where** operator, which filters on a specific predicate.
 In the Query Window enter the following statement and select **Run**:

     >**Note:** You should select **Run** after entering each query from the code blocks below.